ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms.
+         <h3>Tonight</h3>A chance of showers and thunderstorms between 2am and 4am, then showers and thunderstorms likely.
 Mostly cloudy.
-Low around 63, with temperatures rising to around 65 overnight.
-North
+Low around
-         northeast wind around 3 mph.
-Chance of precipitation is 50%.<br></div>
+         63, with temperatures rising to around 65 overnight.
+North northeast wind around 2 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms likely between 7am and 10am, then a chance
+         <h3>Thursday</h3>A chance of showers and thunderstorms before 1pm.
-         of showers and thunderstorms.
 Partly sunny, with a high near 80.
-South southeast wind 2 to 6 mph.
-Chance of precipitation is 60%.<br></div>
+South southeast wind 2 to 7 mph.
+Chance
+         of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>A slight chance of showers and thunderstorms before 1am, then a chance of showers and thunderstorms between 1am and 4am, then
+         <h3>Thursday Night</h3>A chance of showers and thunderstorms after 7pm.
-         a chance of showers and thunderstorms.
 Partly cloudy.
 Low around 66, with temperatures rising to around 68 overnight.
          South southeast wind around 6 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms.
 Partly sunny, with a high near 83.
 South
-         wind 5 to 10 mph.
+         wind 6 to 10 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">